 The peninsula has its choice of golden, sandy beaches: Tullagh Strand, Lisfannon, Five Finger Strand and off the beaten track – Dunree Bay.

-As Gaeilge, Inis Eoghain means “island of Eoghain” – head of the Uí Néill dynasties who ruled over the kingdom of Aileach.
+Inis Eoghain means “island of Eoghain” as Gaeilge – head of the Uí Néill dynasties who ruled over the kingdom of Aileach.
 Once the seat of the kingdom, the first-century Grianán of Aileach sits atop Greenan Hill with 360 views of Inishowen, Lough Foyle and the moody Lough Swilly (Lake of Shadows).

 Fort Dunree is another, more modern fort overlooking Lough Swilly.
-The Lough Swilly inlet has seen its share of history, marking the escape point for the fleeing earls of O'Neill and O'Donnell in 1607, and later a refuge for the Grand Fleet during World War I before the Battle of Jutland.
+The Lough Swilly inlet has seen its fair share of history, marking the escape point for the fleeing earls of O'Neill and O'Donnell in 1607, and later a refuge for the Grand Fleet during World War I before the Battle of Jutland.
 Today, the fort houses a military museum and a busy art gallery.

 Close to the ruined Doagh Castle, Doagh Famine Villageis an eccentric journey through the darkest period of Irish history.

 The Stone Fort of Grianán of Aileach, Inishowen.
 Image K. Mitch Hodge

 At Mamore Cottages, you have some of the peninsula's most stunning walking trails on your doorstep.
 The Urris Hills Loop features a seabird's view of Leenan Beach and access to secret lakes tucked away in the Urris Hills.
 The nearby Mamore Gap carves through the hills along a rollercoaster incline.
 You'll encounter a Virgin Mary, “magic road”, dazzling viewing points and challenging hiking trails along the Gap road – one of Donegal's most scenic drives.